-- 1. Transfers of shares as a bona fide gift, including gifts to charitable organizations - 2.
-Transfers of shares to a trust for the direct or indirect benefit of the lock-up party or such party's immediate family

-- 3. Transfers by will or intestacy to legal representatives, heirs, or legatees - 4.
-Distributions of shares to members, limited partners, or stockholders of the lock-up party - 5.
-Transfers to affiliates or to any investment fund or other entity controlled by or managed by the lock-up party - 6.
+- Transfers of shares as a bona fide gift, including gifts to charitable organizations - Transfers of shares to a trust for the direct or indirect benefit of the lock-up party or such party's immediate family - Transfers by will or intestacy to legal representatives, heirs, or legatees - Transfers pursuant to a domestic order, divorce settlement, or other court order - 5.
+Transfers of shares of common stock or any security convertible into or exercisable for common stock to the company pursuant to any company right of repurchase or right of first refusal over such securities, or transfers of shares of common stock to the company for the net exercise of options, settlement of RSUs or warrants, or to cover tax withholding - Distributions of shares to members, limited partners, or stockholders of the lock-up party - Transfers to affiliates or to any investment fund or other entity controlled by or managed by the lock-up party - 8.
 Transfers of shares to the company as forfeitures to satisfy tax withholding and remittance obligations of the lock-up party in connection with the vesting or exercise of equity awards granted pursuant to the company's equity incentive plans or pursuant to a net exercise or cashless exercise by the stockholder of outstanding equity awards pursuant to the company's equity incentive plan

-To the extent that the transactions identified in (1), (2), (3), (4), or (5) do not involve a disposition or transfer for value, do not require a filing with the Securities and Exchange Commission, and any donee, distributee, or transferee does not otherwise voluntarily effect any public filing or report regarding the transfer, each donee, distributee, and transferee agrees to be bound by a similar lock-up agreement.
-In the case of a transaction identified in (6), any filing made pursuant to Section 16 (15 U.S.C.S. § 78p) of the Exchange Act shall state in the footnotes thereto that the filing relates to the circumstances described in (6) and the lock-up party shall not voluntarily effect any other public filings or reports regarding any such exercises during the lock-up period.
+To the extent that the transactions identified in (1), (2), (3), (4), (5), (6), and (7) do not involve a disposition or transfer for value; do not require a filing with the Securities and Exchange Commission; and any donee, distributee, or transferee does not otherwise voluntarily effect any public filing or report regarding the transfer, each donee, distributee, and transferee agrees to be bound by a similar lock-up agreement.
+In the case of a transaction identified in (8), any filing made pursuant to Section 16 of the Exchange Act shall state in the footnotes thereto that the filing relates to the circumstances described in (8) and the lock-up party shall not voluntarily effect any other public filings or reports regarding any such exercises during the lock-up period.

-Often, the lock-up will apply to pre-IPO shares and will not apply to shares purchased by the lock-up party in the open market following the offering (provided that such sales are not required to be reported in any public filing and the lock-up party does not otherwise voluntarily make any public filing regarding the sales).
+Often, the lock-up will apply to pre-IPO shares and will not apply to shares purchased by the lock-up party in the open market in the offering or following the offering (provided that such sales are not required to be reported in any public filing, and the lock-up party does not otherwise voluntarily make any public filing regarding the sales).